haka-security/haka/modules/packet/netmap/doc/module.rst

 Description
 ^^^^^^^^^^^

-The module uses the pcap library to read packets from a pcap file or from a network interface.
+The module uses the netmap kernel module to capture packets from a NIC or host stack of a network interface.

+Before starting you have to set up netmap. (see haka+netmap_users_guide)

 .. note:
     To be able to capture packets on a real interface, the process need to be launched with